Sequential decision-making#

 Principle of Optimality#

-• An optimal solution to a problem contains within it optimal solutions to its subproblems.
+• Any optimal solution to a problem necessarily contains optimal solutions to all of its subproblems.

-Let \(x_t, u_t\) denote the state and control at time step \(t\).
-Suppose we seek to find an optimal sequence of controls that minimizes the total cost over a time horizon \(T\).
+Let \(x_k\) represent the state and \(u_k\) the control input at time step \(t_k\).
+Our goal is to determine the optimal sequence of controls that minimizes the overall cost accumulated over a time horizon of length \(N\).

 The Value Function (i.e., cost-to-go)#

 Naturally, depending on the choice of \(\pi\), your value would be different.
-So how do we go about picking the optimal policy \(\pi^*\)?
+So how do we go about picking the optimal policy \(\pi^\star\)?

 Optimal value function and policy#

-To find the optimal policy \(\pi^*\) (and corresponding optimal value function \(V^*\)), we simply need to find the policy that minimizes the total cost.
+To find the optimal policy \(\pi^\star\) (and corresponding optimal value function \(V^\star\)), we simply need to find the policy that minimizes the total cost.

 To simplify the problem a little bit for ease of notation, let’s remove the constraints for now (except for dynamics constraints).